Brexit: Welsh ports increasingly bypassed by Irish ferries

 Dozens of ferry routes avoiding Welsh ports have been established between Ireland and mainland Europe over the past year because of Brexit, Ireland's foreign affairs minister has said.

-Simon Coveney told BBC Radio Wales' Sunday Supplement programme there were 44 direct routes between Ireland and the EU.
+Simon Coveney said there were 44 direct routes between Ireland and the EU.

 "That figure would have been less than a dozen this time last year," he said.

+The UK government said the impact of the Covid-19 pandemic meant it was too early to judge the new trading relationship with the EU.

-The use of a so-called land-bridge from Holyhead to Dover had been a vital part of supply chains in and out of Ireland, Mr Coveney said.
+The use of a so-called land-bridge from Holyhead to Dover had been a vital part of supply chains in and out of Ireland, Mr Coveney told BBC Radio Wales' Sunday Supplement programme .

 Land-bridge movements refer to lorries from Ireland crossing Wales and England en route to other EU countries.